 Were they ready to quit?
 “No, we were ready to get a distribution company,” said Chipman.
 Their driving ethos seemed to be to enjoy life and have fun.
 “After delivery runs,” Vyas added, “we’d often head to the beach and jump in the ocean to remind ourselves of why we were working so hard.”

 Presently after celebrating the 15-year anniversary of brewing that first batch of Tropical Mango Pale Ale, St. John Brewers have gone on to create and bottle several different styles of beer as well as a craft sodas and an energy drink.
-Their products are sold throughout the Virgin Islands as well as in several states in the U.S. Additionally, Vyas and Chipman own and operate The Tap Room, the flagship brewpub of St. John Brewers located in the heart of Cruz Bay, St. John.
+Their products are sold throughout the Virgin Islands.
+Additionally, Vyas and Chipman own and operate The Tap Room, the flagship brewpub of St. John Brewers located in the heart of Cruz Bay, St. John.
 Here all their styles of craft beer are brewed on-site and served to locals and tourists alike, and it is at The Tap Room where Kevin and Cheech can be found working on their next great brew.

 What’s next for Vyas and Chipman?
 The two are excited to continue expanding their brand and bringing an “island escape in a bottle” (or on draft) to the next island-hoppers or stateside island-dreamers for years to come.